elisseck/hm-public/README.md

 This allows us to easily manage and share dependencies between a team of developers.

+## Getting MySQL Dump into your local build

+In order to safely make a backup from anothe database server

+    mysqldump --databases thm_livedev --single-transaction --set-gtid-purged=OFF --add-drop-database --user=devuser --password | gzip -c > ./backports/db/thm_livedev_backup.$(date +%Y%m%d_%H%M%S).sql.gz

+Bring the backup down to local

+    rsync -v devuser@devwww.thehistorymakers.org:~/backports/db/ production/

+Once you have the DB backup locally, you can unzip it using gunzip

+    cp production/{specific-file-you-want} local
+    gunzip local/thm_livedev_backup.{current_file}.sql.gzip

+Then, replace all instances of the source database name with the local drupal database name.
+For example on Mac OS (sed requires the file extension after -i)

+    sed -i '.sql' 's/thm_livedev/drupal/g' local/thm_livedev_backup.{current_file}.sql

+Push the sql file into the vagrant host and cleanup the file.
+Or, use `vagrant upload` command.

+    rsync local/thm_livedev_backup.{current_file}.sql vagrant@192.168.88.88:/home/vagrant
+    rm local/*

+Now back out to the project directory, get into the vagrant machine and switch to root user.

+    cd ../../hm-public/
+    vagrant ssh
+    sudo su root
+    cd /home/vagrant
+    mysql < thm_livedev_backup.{current_file}.sql
+    rm thm_livedev_backup.{current_file}.sql

+## First boot of app after DB import

+Upon starting the DB after an import, step through the install and enter DB credentials.
+Then you will also need to rebuild the Cache.
+This can be accomplished by going into the vagrant host `vagrant ssh` and issuing a Drush coammand

+    drush cr

 ## Working on this project

 In this project, we use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 In addition, we would appreciate if you fork from this project and create a feature branch from your fork.
 When your work is ready, you can create a Pull Request from your forked project's feature branch into this repository's master branch.
 This helps us keep the branch structure of this repo clean.